LifeStyle News

 Jon Heder Film Career

-After experiencing success with “Napoleon Dynamite,” Heder made an appearance as a new-age bookstore clerk in the 2005 romcom “Just Like Heaven”.
+After experiencing success with “Napoleon Dynamite,” Heder made an appearance as a new-age bookstore clerk in the 2005 rom-com “Just Like Heaven.”.
 It starred Reese Witherspoon and Mark Ruffalo.
 In 2006, he voiced in the supernatural animated film “Monster House.”
 He also had two lead roles that year.
-First, he appeared alongside David Spade and Rob Schneider in comedy hit “The Benchwarmers”.
-Second, he starred opposite Billy Bob Thornton and Jacinda Barrett for another comedic feature “School for Scoundrels.”
+First, he appeared alongside David Spade and Rob Schneider in the comedy hit “The Benchwarmers.”.
+Second, he starred opposite Billy Bob Thornton and Jacinda Barrett in another comedic feature, “School for Scoundrels.”

 After his first major success, the latter two movies were met with mixed reviews by critics.
 Luckily, 2007 was the year that changed it all for him.
-He starred alongside Will Ferrell in “Blades of Glory”, a highly acclaimed sports comedy about rival figure skating teams.
-He voiced for Chicken Joe in the animated movie “Surf’s Up”.
+He starred alongside Will Ferrell in “Blades of Glory,” a highly acclaimed sports comedy about rival figure skating teams.
+He voiced Chicken Joe in the animated movie “Surf’s Up.”.
 Jon appeared in “Moving McAllister” along with Rutger Hauer, Mila Kunis, and Billy Drago.
-He also worked side-by-side with Diane Keaton for Mama’s Boy.
+He also worked side-by-side with Diane Keaton on Mama’s Boy.

-During the early 2010s, Heder starred in the romantic comedy “When in Rome”.
-He also lent his voice to English-dubbed versions of various animated films such as “Legend of Kung Fu Rabbit,”, “Pororo, The Racing Adventure”, and “Pinocchio”.
-Furthermore, he made a cameo appearance in the ensemble comedy film “Life Happens”.
-There he acted alongside Paul Dano for an independent drama called “For Ellen.”
+During the early 2010s, Heder starred in the romantic comedy “When in Rome.”.
+He also lent his voice to English-dubbed versions of various animated films such as “Legend of Kung Fu Rabbit,”, “Pororo, The Racing Adventure,” and “Pinocchio.”.
+Furthermore, he made a cameo appearance in the ensemble comedy film “Life Happens.”.
+There, he acted alongside Paul Dano in an independent drama called “For Ellen.”

-Later, Heder has featured in an array of movies such as Quentin Dupieux’s satirical comedy “Reality,” the biographical drama “Walt Before Mickey” where he portrayed Roy Disney; the holiday ensemble comedy “Christmas Eve”; crime thriller-comedy hybrid movie, Ghost Team and The Tiger Hunter which stars Danny Pudi.
-Unexpected Race and Killing Winston Jones are other noteworthy entries to his filmography.
+Later, Heder was featured in an array of movies, such as Quentin Dupieux’s satirical comedy “Reality,” the biographical drama “Walt Before Mickey,” where he portrayed Roy Disney; the holiday ensemble comedy “Christmas Eve”; the crime thriller-comedy hybrid movie Ghost Team; and The Tiger Hunter, which stars Danny Pudi.
+Unexpected Race and Killing Winston Jones are other noteworthy entries in his filmography.

 About the author